keisenbrand/flix/README.md

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
 - [MBProgressHUD](https://cocoapods.org/?q=progress) - class that displays HUD when work is being done in a background thread

-Clapperboard by Björn Andersson from the Noun Project
 ## License

     Copyright [yyyy] [name of copyright owner]